People-centred State-Building

 Supervising Director: Siraj Khan, LL.M.

-With JustPeace’s support, SomLaw has developed and is delivering eLearning courses on legislative processes for Somali state officials, and staff from the State Assemblies of Galmudug, Hirshabelle, Jubaland, Puntland, Southwest State, and the Federal Parliament.
-To advance inclusive governance and deepen public participation in legislative processes, eLearning opportunities will also be made available to Somali civil society actors engaged in advocacy and policy dialogue.
+With JustPeace’s support, SomLaw has developed and is delivering eLearning courses on legislative processes for Somali state officials and staff from the State Assemblies of Galmudug, Hirshabelle, Jubaland, Puntland, Southwest State, and the Federal Parliament.
+To advance inclusive governance and deepen public participation in legislative processes, eLearning opportunities are also offered to Somali civil society actors engaged in advocacy and policy dialogue.

-In addition, SomLaw’s legal advisors and practitioners will provide ongoing advisory support to the State Assembly of Galmudug, co-developing approaches that align with local needs and priorities.
+In addition, SomLaw’s advisors provide advisory support to the State Assembly of Galmudug, combined with exchange formats for parliamentarians and local civil society representatives.

 The overarching aim of the project is to contribute to the development of a coherent, inclusive, and context-sensitive legal framework that reflects the rights, interests, and aspirations of Somali communities, strengthening pathways to peace and fostering conditions for social and political stability.